robots4life/luscious-lucia/username-password-prisma-sqlite/README.md

 ## 1.0 Getting Started in SvelteKit

+Create a new SvelteKit project in a folder of your choice.

+Make a new folder, inside that folder open the terminal and run this command.

+`npm create svelte@latest`

+`ps`

+- choose TypeScript
+- choose Skeleton project
+- choose Prettier & ESLint

+Once the project is created install the packages.

+`npm install`

+`pi`

 <a href="https://lucia-auth.com/getting-started/sveltekit" target="_blank">https://lucia-auth.com/getting-started/sveltekit</a>

 Install Lucia using the package manager of your choice.

+`npm install lucia`

 `pa lucia`